By Tim Lambert

 Our modern Christmas really began in the 19th century.
 Long before the 19th century people in England decorated their houses at Christmas with holly, ivy and mistletoe.
-However they also used many other plants, such as fir, yew and laurel.
 In the 19th century people began to use colored paper decorations.

 For centuries it was common to give Christmas gifts to friends and relatives at Christmas.
 However hanging out stockings to be filled with presents was first recorded in parts of England in the early 19th century.
 It became common in the late 19th century.

 The first Christmas card was designed in 1843 by John Horsley.
 Before 1840 it would not have been feasible for ordinary people to send cards because of the cost of postage.
 However Rowland Hill introduced the penny post in 1840.
 By the 1860s Christmas cards were very popular in England.

 Father Christmas and Santa Claus were originally two different figures.
-In England Father Christmas was a man dressed in green (representing the return of Spring) who was supposed is supposed to visit families and feast with them at Christmas.
+In England Father Christmas was a man dressed in green (representing the return of Spring) who was supposed to visit families and feast with them at Christmas.
 (He did not bring gifts).
 However in the 19th century in England Father Christmas merged with the Dutch Santa Claus.
 He is supposed to be based on St Nicholas a Christian bishop who lived in Turkey in the 4th century AD.
 According to tradition St Nicholas gave generous gifts to the poor.
 St Nicholas had a feast day on 6 December.
 (In Poland Santa still brings gifts on 6 December).
 On that day it was traditional to give gifts or to give to charity to remember the saint's generosity.